If you’re a fan of Liu Cixin’s The Three-Body Problem and its two sequels, then you’re in for a treat.

 By turns serious and irreverent, sentimental and philosophical, The Redemption of Time is an exciting, mind-bending adventure that is simultaneously true to the trilogy it honors and also completely different.

 I hope you enjoy it as much as I did.

-Coming to English readers from Tor Books in the US and Head of Zeus in the UK on July 16, 2019.
+English edition from Tor Books in the US and Head of Zeus in the UK published on July 16, 2019.